Prohibition Popular at First

 But there were much more serious problems caused by moonshine.
 The alcohol often had toxic lead.
 This was from using car radiators.
 So moonshine sometimes caused paralysis, blindness, and even death.

 Moonshiners and bootleggers had to bribe police or sheriffs.
 That was in order to operate.
 The breakdown in morality led to disrespect for Prohibition.

 It became fashionable to flaunt the law.
 Women, for the first time, widely became drinkers.
 And Prohibition led to a pattern of less frequent but much heavier drinking.
 That’s because it was not legal to buy alcohol.
 So people did so in speakeasies..

 Needless to say, there was violence that went with organized crime.
 Yet Prohibition fed it.

 People came to realize that Prohibition didn’t improve health.
 It threatened it.
 Didn’t promote morality.
 It eroded it.
 Didn’t reduce crime.
 It created it.
 Didn’t lower violence.
 It raised it.
 And it didn’t protect young people.
 It endangered them.

 Prohibition in Arizona was a disaster.
 Arizonans had suffered enough.
 Over three-quarters voted to repeal Prohibition.

 - Monson, A. There’s No Tellin’: the Temperance Movement in Phoenix, Arizona, 1884-1935.
-Arizona State U, 2009.
+AZ State U.